MITHaystack/CorrelX/README.md

+# CorrelX:
-# CorrelX - A Cloud-Based Correlator for Very-Long Baseline Interferometry (VLBI)
+A Cloud-Based Correlator for Very-Long Baseline Interferometry (VLBI)